Welcome at our division!

 Presentations for this semester are:

-An overview of publications can be found in the KU Leuven repository Lirias.
+An overview of all publications can be found on our publication page.

 Blommaert, M., Dekeyser, W., Baelmans, T., Gauger, N., Reiter, D. (2015).
 An automated approach to magnetic divertor configuration design.
 Nuclear Fusion. accepted